Writing

 Generate three to five variants with different angles — outcome-focused, pain-focused, differentiator-focused — then run them as A/B tests on your landing page hero or paid search ads.
 Measure sign-up or click-through rate, not impressions.
 Even a 10% lift from better framing compounds significantly over a campaign.

-can I use this for a freelance service or personal brand not just a product
+can this be used for a freelance service or personal brand

 Yes.
-Select 'freelance service' or 'personal brand' as the product type and the output shifts away from feature-driven SaaS language toward outcome-based positioning for individual expertise.
+Select 'freelance service' or 'personal brand' and the audience descriptors shift from SaaS language (teams, startups) toward individual expertise language (clients, founders, your audience).
 This works well for consultants, coaches, and designers who need to articulate what makes them worth hiring over a cheaper generalist.